 - Bowel obstruction

 It may be necessary to remove hernia mesh when complications occur, including chronic pain, infection, and hernia recurrence.
 Chronic pain may be caused by mesh folding (known as meshoma), a reaction of the body to the mesh, or recurrence of the hernia.

 Dr. Repta is a leading Scottsdale hernia mesh removal surgeon, with extensive training and experience in mesh removal, hernia repair and re-repair, and abdominal surgery.

 During your consultation to discuss hernia repair in Scottsdale, Dr. Repta will be available to answer any questions you may have regarding the procedure, or any other potential surgeries you may be interested in.
 Every single patient is unique; therefore, whatever it is you are looking to gain from plastic or reconstructive surgery shall be approached with your particular needs and requirements in mind.
 Dr. Repta is extremely thorough when discussing your hopes for physical reconstruction, so that together you can create a proper surgical plan for your body.
 Dr. Repta makes it his goal to give you some of the top hernia surgery Scottsdale has to offer.

 Schedule a Consultation

-If you would like to know more about the available Scottsdale hernia surgery options, you can request a consultation online.
+If you would like to know more about the available Scottsdale hernia surgery options and Dr. Repta's no mesh hernia repair, you can request a consultation online.
 Or if you prefer, you are welcome to call the office and one of our staff members will be happy to assist you.

 Schedule a Consultation